 Vintage Grace Tiny Home Community

 Vintage Grace is a tiny home community of park model homes in Yantis, Texas on 25 wooded acres.
 It has four scenic ponds and is minutes from Lake Fork.
-Year around living is allowed and encouraged at Vintage Grace.
+Year round living is allowed and encouraged at Vintage Grace.
 The community is owned by Jim and Kathie Brown, a retired couple who created a community of residents with similar values and desires to live a simpler life in a caring close-knit community.
 They desired to be close to all the amenities of the small and large cities but tucked away privately in a gated community in the woods.

 Ohio’s first tiny home village

 The Ruscombmanor Township supervisors approved a zoning amendment on Sept.
 5 allowing accessory dwellings such as tiny homes in residential districts.
 According to township Solicitor Paul T. Essig, the revision will allow one accessory dwelling unit (ADU) per property, and the unit may house relatives or caregivers for the owners of the main house.
 They cannot be rented.

 The ordinance targets tiny homes that usually can be wheeled onto a space near but separate from the home, and can either be removed or converted into non-residential use, such as storage, once they’re no longer needed.